jjmax75/node-hexmap-generator/README.md

 # Node Hex Tile Map Generator by Box It Off

-Input - png
+Input - array of terrain types

-Output - array of map terrain to file
+Output - svg code for map terrain

 ## Example
 Turn this -

-![An image of part of the world][world]
+["water","water","water","water","water","water", ...,"land"...,"desert"...,"mountain"]

 Into this -